-The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2008B Bonds.
-These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2008B Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
-These and other requirements of the Code must be met by the Authority subsequent to the issuance and delivery of the 2008B Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
+The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2009A Bonds.
+These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2009A Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
+These and other requirements of the Code must be met by the Authority subsequent to the issuance and delivery of the 2009A Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
 The Authority has made covenants to comply with such requirements.

-In the opinion of Bond Counsel, interest on the 2008B Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
-The opinion of Bond Counsel is subject to the condition that the Authority comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2008B Bonds in order that interest thereon continues to be excluded from gross income.
-Failure to comply with certain of such requirements could cause the interest on the 2008B Bonds to be so includable in gross income retroactive to the date of issuance of the 2008B Bonds.
+In the opinion of Bond Counsel, interest on the 2009A Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
+The opinion of Bond Counsel is subject to the condition that the Authority comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2009A Bonds in order that interest thereon continues to be excluded from gross income.
+Failure to comply with certain of such requirements could cause the interest on the 2009A Bonds to be so includable in gross income retroactive to the date of issuance of the 2009A Bonds.
 The Authority has covenanted to comply with all such requirements.
-Interest on the 2008B Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the individual and corporate alternative minimum taxes; however, under the Code, to the extent that interest on the 2008B Bonds is a component of a corporate holder's "adjusted current earnings", a portion of that interest may be subject to the corporate alternative minimum tax.
-Bond Counsel expresses no opinion regarding other federal tax consequences relating to the 2008B Bonds or the receipt of interest thereon.
-See discussion of "Alternative Minimum Tax", "Branch Profits Tax", "S Corporations with Passive Investment Income", "Social Security and Railroad Retirement Benefits", "Deduction for Interest Paid by Financial Institutions to Purchase or Carry Tax-Exempt Obligations", "Property or Casualty Insurance Company" and "Accounting Treatment of Original Issue Discount and Amortizable Bond Premium" below.
+Interest on the 2009A Bonds is not subject to the alternative minimum tax imposed on individuals and corporations.
+Bond Counsel expresses no opinion regarding other federal tax consequences relating to the 2009A Bonds or the receipt of interest thereon.
+See discussion of "Alternative Minimum Tax", "Branch Profits Tax", "S Corporations with Passive Investment Income", "Social Security and Railroad Retirement Benefits", "Deduction for Interest Paid by Financial Institutions to Purchase or Carry Tax-Exempt Obligations", "Property or Casualty Insurance Company" and "Accounting Treatment of Amortizable Bond Premium" below.

-In the opinion of Bond Counsel, under existing law, the 2008B Bonds, the interest on the 2008B Bonds and their transfer shall be exempt from taxation by The State of Delaware and its political subdivisions, except for estate, inheritance or gift taxes imposed by The State of Delaware.
+In the opinion of Bond Counsel, under existing law, the 2009A Bonds, the interest on the 2009A Bonds and their transfer shall be exempt from taxation by The State of Delaware and its political subdivisions, except for estate, inheritance or gift taxes imposed by The State of Delaware.